webida/webida-restful-api/docs/WorkspaceApi.md

 var workspaceId = "workspaceId_example"; // String | webida workspace id (usually same to file system id, wfsId)

 var opts = {
-  'closeAfter': 0 // Integer | Time in seconds to wait for all sessions save & close their data.
+  'closeAfter': 0, // Integer | Time in seconds to wait for all sessions save & close their data.
+  'expunge': true // Boolean | Time in seconds to wait for all sessions save & close their data.
 };

 var callback = function(error, data, response) {